FCBGP/rpki-rpa-profile/draft-guo-sidrops-fc-profile.md

 The asID field contains the AS number of the issuer AS associated with this FC.

-## routingIntent
+## routingIntents

-This routingIntent field contains a routing intent of the issuer AS.
-A routing intent typically has an upstream AS, a downstream AS, and a route set.
-But, for saving spaces, it can aggregate routing intents that have the same route set.
+The routingIntents field comprises a list of routing intents associated with the issuing asID.
+Each routing intent generally includes an upstream AS, a downstream AS, and a specified route set.
+To optimize space, the field may aggregate routing intents that share the same route set.
+Therefore, the routingIntents field indicates that for a route set represented by originASes, the issuing asID can receive routes from any AS in previousASes and subsequently forward them to any AS in nexthopASes.

 ### previousASes